“buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.”

 “buried with Him in baptism”

-Colossians describes this as having already taken place.
-We are already identified with Christ in his burial.
-The Bible uses “buried with” in the figurative sense only (Romans 6:4).
+Colossians describes our burial “with Him” as having already taken place.
+We were identified with Christ in his burial.
+“Buried with” here is only in the figurative sense (Romans 6:4).
 We are identified with Christ in his burial as set forth in his baptism.

 The Christian is both buried and raised with Christ positionally.

 Positional truth is like a prisoner who has been made legally free, but he remains in prison, not knowing that he is free to walk out the door.
 The Christian is legally free from the penalty and consequences of sin.
 God strips the flesh of its legal power over us.
 As God reckons, he identifies us with Christ.
 God cannot see us for Jesus.